HAPPY BIRTHDAY CANADA!!!

 100 PERSONAL WORDS:

-On the eve of Canada Day two years ago, Norma-Jean and I had the honour of riding in the landau (carriage) as guests of honour of the Royal Canadian Mounted Police at their Musical Ride.
-The magnificent horses performed in an arena with God providing a glorious sunset there in Ottawa.
+Last evening, Norma-Jean and I had the honour of riding in the landau (carriage) as guests of honour of the Royal Canadian Mounted Police at their Musical Ride.
+The magnificent horses performed in an arena with God providing a glorious sunset here in Ottawa.
 We were the guests of the Chief Superintendent Commanding Officer, National Headquarters of the RCMP, Ronald Mostrey.
 We were celebrating in this event 50 years of achievement of the Duke of Edinburgh’s Award in Canada.
 This award encourages young people ages 14 to 25, including youth at risk, to make a difference while exploring their potential, taking on new challenges and finding success.
-The fund raises money to help in the transformation of the lives of youth at risk by developing local community programs in support of child safety, drug awareness, crime prevention, literacy, internet safety, anti-bullying, and victim assistance.
+The fund raises money to help in the transformation of the lives of youth at risk, by developing local community programs in support of child safety, drug awareness, crime prevention, literacy, internet safety, anti-bullying, and victim assistance.
 I encourage all blog readers to make a donation to the RCMP Foundation, a charity established for this purpose.
-The RCMP fund and more information can be found at WWW.rcmp-f.ca (click “about us” and then click the “donate now” button).
+The RCMP fund and more information can be found at WWW.rcmp-f.ca, and when you go on line click “about us” and then click the “donate now” button.
 I’m so impressed with the good works of this charity that Norma-Jean and I are sending a gift.
-This could be considered a birthday gift to Canada on her 148th birthday.
+This could be considered a birthday gift to Canada on her 146th birthday.
 Happy birthday Canada!!!

-Yours for God to bless the lands where we live and the lands of our births all over the world, Amen!!!!!!!!
+Yours for God to bless the lands were we live and the lands of our births all over the world, Amen!!!!!!!!